 Caprese Baked Egg Cups

-Category: Morning Meal Inspirations
+Section: Morning Meal Inspirations

 Caprese Baked Egg Cups bring together the classic caprese flavors—juicy grape tomatoes, creamy mozzarella cheese, and fresh basil leaves—layered with eggs and a splash of cream in individual ramekins.
 Baked until the eggs are just set and finished under the broiler, each cup offers a silky texture and vibrant taste.
 Served hot, these cups are especially delightful paired with toasted, crusty bread.
 They're easy to assemble and incredibly versatile, making them a delicious choice for a savory breakfast or a light lunch that’s both stunning and comforting.